bjelinek42/groupGrub-back/README.md

 -Ability to create groups

--more restaurant choices from API

--users can be in multiple groups
+-Users can be in multiple groups

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.